 Students at Eltham North Primary School are terrific at looking after the environment.
 Part of this responsibility is NOT bringing any unnecessary rubbish into the school.
 Please continue to help students make healthy food choices and use labelled plastic containers.
 Any rubbish brought to school will go back into lunch boxes to be taken home.
 It is also expected that students take home any rubbish from their lunch orders.

 We will continue using Classroom Cuisine, the online Lunch Order Company.
 Lunch orders are still on Mondays and Wednesdays only.
-You need to register and then order online no later than 8:30am on the Monday or Wednesday morning.
+You need to register and then order online no later than 8:30am Wednesday morning.
 There is a great range of healthy options for school lunches.

 FROM US TO YOU

-It is best for us to work together to help your child.
+We look forward to working together with you to best help your child.
 Please do not hesitate to contact us if you have any queries or concerns.
 We are available before and after school on certain days if you need to make an appointment.

-With thanks from the 1/2 team ~ Michelle Lucas, Hannah Wright, Cara Grant, Lyndell Whiting, Jess Rogers, Michelle Mercer, Natasha Soundy, Kate Hocking and Claire Amsellem
+With thanks from the 1/2 team ~ Michelle Lucas, Hayley Ball, Shelley Gunn, Matthew Georges, Lyndell Whiting, Michelle Mercer, Natasha Soundy, Kate Hocking, Claire Amsellem and Alicia Moore.